 Born on November 21, 1965 in the city of Reykjavík, Icelandic Björk Guðmundsdóttir started her music career at an early age.
 At the age of 11, in 1977, he recorded an album, performing songs by several artists, among them, the Beatles ("Fool on the Hill") and Stevie Wonder ("Your Kiss Is Sweet").

+In the early 80s, she was a member of the bands Tappi Tikarrass and KUKL, influenced by punk.
+However, it was with Sugarcubes that Björk became known internationally in the alternative pop/rock scene.
 In 1993, after the end of Sugarcubes, she started his influential solo career in avant-garde pop, having his music based on the most experimental electronics with influences from classical music, rock, jazz, folk, industrial, among other genres.

-Björk's music was highly acclaimed with his second album, 'Post' (1995).
+Björk's music was highly acclaimed with his second album, Post (1995).
 Its mix of electronic music and jazz made this work a cutting edge album at that time.
-'Post' had a group of producers formed by the aforementioned Nellee Hooper, Tricky, Howie B, Graham Massey, Marius de Vries and the singer herself.
+Post had a group of producers formed by the aforementioned Nellee Hooper, Tricky, Howie B, Graham Massey, Marius de Vries and the singer herself.
 "Army of Me", "Isobel", "I Miss You" are the main tracks on this album.

-The singer's experimentalism continued on 'Homogenic', a 1997 album, which, among the producers, had the Brazilian Eumir Deodato.
+The singer's experimentalism continued on Homogenic, a 1997 album, which, among the producers, had the Brazilian Eumir Deodato.
 In 2000, Björk won the award for best actress at the Canes film festival for his performance in the film "Dancer in the Dark", by director Lars Von Trier.
-She also collaborated with the film's soundtrack, entitled "Selmasongs: Dancer in the Dark".
+She also collaborated with the film's soundtrack, entitled Selmasongs: Dancer in the Dark.